malinlarsson/courses/Metagenomics/1711/tutorial.md

 > Collect all the assemblies you like from your comrades, and concatenate them!

 We now have a big assembly with many contigs!
 This is our raw merged assembly.
 The next step will be to predict genes on this.
-Gene prediction for microbes is not particularily hard as they do not have many intron!
+Gene prediction for microbes is not particularly hard as they do not have many intron!
 We will use the classic tool called `prodigal` for this purpose, fundamentally it will just look for long open reading frames starting with a `ATG`, but it has a few more tricks in it, anyhow.

 > Using `prodigal`